Jason2866/pyfatfs/FORK_COMPLETE.md

 ✅ **Ready for PyPI Release**

 All files have been updated with correct package name, author information, and repository links.
-The fork is properly documented and ready to be published to PyPI as `pyfatfs`.
+The fork is properly documented and ready to be published to PyPI as `fatfs-ng`.